 Executions and inference requests

 Executions (a.k.a inference executions) are ephemeral invocations of agent deployments by a consumer.
 Because Blaxel is serverless, an agent deployment is only materialized onto one of the execution locations when it actively receives and processes requests.
-Workload placement and request routing is fully managed by the Global Inference Network, as defined by your environment policies.
+Workload placement and request routing is fully managed by the Global Agentics Network, as defined by your environment policies.

 Read more about querying agents in this documentation.